jaycody/web-app-tests/README.md

 ###Method
 - prototype test scripts - [Selenium Builder]
 - test scripts - ([Selenium WebDriver], [Python])
+    - possible alternative = [Robot Framework]
+        - Robot Framework is a Python-based keyword-driven test automation framework with an easy-to-use tabular syntax for creating test cases.
+Its testing capabilities can be extended by test libraries implemented either with Python or Java.
+Users can also create new keywords from existing ones using the same simple syntax that is used for creating test cases.
 - error reporting - ([pytest], [unittests], [SauceLabs])
 - interface for developers - (command line)
 - prototype automated regression testing [Selenium Builder], [Jenkins]